 Cloudera Navigator has its own role-based access control and user management scheme.
 If you want to use LDAP/AD authentication, Cloudera Navigator roles must be explicitly assigned to AD users to allow them to log in to Navigator.
 To assign roles to AD users, log in to Cloudera Navigator for the first time using a Cloudera Manager admin user.
 Any non-externally authenticated Cloudera Manager user that has Full Administrator or Navigator Administrator privileges will have admin access to Cloudera Navigator.
-You can use this account to set up user groups and assign Cloudera Navigator roles to AD users.
+You can use this account to set up user groups and assign Cloudera Navigator roles to AD

 Hence, Cloudera recommends that the Authentication Backend Order property be set initially to Cloudera Manager then External.
 Otherwise, the external authentication system will be checked first, and if the same user credentials also exist in the specified LDAP or Active Directory, the user will be authenticated there, and will not be authenticated as a Cloudera Manager administrator.
 Since no user roles will have been set up yet for the users in the external authentication system, the user's attempt to log in will fail.
-Once the groups and user roles for Cloudera Manager or External Only, if desired.
+Once the groups and user roles for Cloudera Navigator are set up, the Authentication Backend Order can be changed to External then Cloudera Manager or External Only, if desired.